zhiguangxu/zhiguangxu.github.io/_posts/2017-07-29-how-to-start-with-jekyll.md

 ### Install Jekyll

 1. `> gem install jekyll bundler`

 2. `> bundle install`

 ### (Optional) Download one of the Jekyll themes

 1. Choose one of your favorite Jekyll themes at [Jekyll Themes](http://jekyllthemes.org) or a similar site

-2. `> git clone git://.....git`
+2. `> git clone git://.....git` which creates a new folder say `theme`.

+3. Typically, you don't care about the history of the theme project.

+	`> cd theme; rm -rf .git`

 ### Create a new personal github page
 1. `> jekyll new username.github.io; cd username.github.io`

-2. (Optional) Delete everything except for `Gemfile` and `Gemfile.lock` and copy everything over from the Jekyll theme folder created in the previous step.
+2. (Optional) Copy everything over from the Jekyll theme folder created in the previous step.

 	If your Jekyll theme needs additonal gems as its dependencies